How to Be Prepared for a RIF or Layoff

 About Quest Outplacement:

-Since 1999, Quest Outplacement has helped job seekers successfully manage career transitions.
+For over 20 years, Quest Outplacement has helped job seekers successfully manage career transitions.
 Quest provides one-on-one outplacement services at a price point below many group seminar outplacement options, enabling employers to make the benefits of personalized career transition services available to all displaced employees within their organization rather than limiting availability to the executive level.